Make Beautiful Naturally Dyed Easter Eggs with Foods You Probably Have on Hand

 Are you interested in coloring eggs naturally with food-based Easter egg dyes?
-We've developed a fool-proof technique and food-based dye recipes for for 5 natural Easter egg colorings: Yellow, Khaki Green, Red, Violet, Blue and Orange.
-Plus we offer up our secrets for how to make perfect hard-boiled eggs.
-Grab your eggs to get started.
+We've developed a fool-proof technique and food-based dye recipes for for five natural Easter egg colorings: Yellow, Khaki Green, Red, Violet, Blue and Orange.
 Happy Easter!

 Wash and gently scrub white eggs to remove any debris.
 Hard-boil, if desired, but leave the shell on.

 To prepare dyes, set out as many bowls as colors you want to prepare.

 Pour 2 cups boiling water over each natural dye; let steep for at least 30 minutes and up to 2 hours to extract the color.